Carlos Santana Player Props: Pirates vs. Dodgers

-On Tuesday, Carlos Santana (coming off going 1-for-4) and the Pittsburgh Pirates play the Los Angeles Dodgers, whose starting pitcher will be Noah Syndergaard.
+On Wednesday, Carlos Santana (.350 slugging percentage in past 10 games, with zero homers) and the Pittsburgh Pirates face the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
 First pitch is at 6:35 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Reds.
+In his last game, he strung together two hits (going 2-for-5 with an RBI) against the Dodgers.

 Carlos Santana Game Info & Props vs. the Dodgers